plotly/dash-labs/README.md

 # Dash Labs tech preview

 This repository contains a work-in-progress technical preview of potential future Dash features.

+> 🚧 Dash Labs features are not guaranteed to land in the official `dash` package.
+These features are also not officially supported by Plotly's Support Team or by Dash Enterprise.
+We recommend waiting for these features to land in `dash` before using them in a Production Environment. 🚧

 ## Documentation
 The documentation for Dash Labs can be found in the [docs/](./docs/) directory.